Medically reviewed on Aug 17, 2018

 Nasopharyngeal (nay-zoh-fuh-RIN-jee-ul) carcinoma is cancer that occurs in the nasopharynx, which is located behind your nose and above the back of your throat.

 Nasopharyngeal carcinoma is rare in the United States.
-In other parts of the world — specifically Southeast Asia — nasopharyngeal carcinoma occurs much more frequently.
+It occurs much more frequently in other parts of the world — specifically Southeast Asia.

 Nasopharyngeal carcinoma is difficult to detect early.
 That's probably because the nasopharynx isn't easy to examine and symptoms of nasopharyngeal carcinoma mimic those of other, more-common conditions.